ardalis/ardalis-com-gatsby/src/pages/blog/using-dynamic-parameters-in-a-webtest-or-loadtest.md

 date: 2010-09-17T12:30:00.000Z
 description: >
-  Using Visual Studio 2010 (and some earlier versions), it’s very easy to create a WebTest by recording one or more web requets to the system under test (SUT).
+  Using Visual Studio 2010 (and some earlier versions), it’s very easy to create a WebTest by recording one or more web requests to the system under test (SUT).
 To get started, open Visual Studio 2010 and create a New Project.
 Then select Test Project like so:
 featuredpost: false